dropwizard/dropwizard/docs/source/manual/internals.rst

 ================

 ``Application<T extends Configuration>`` is the “Main” class of a dropwizard Application.
-``application.run(args)`` in the first method to be called on startup.
+``application.run(args)`` is the first method to be called on startup.
 Here is a simplified implementation:

 .. code-block:: java